 Leftover mashed potatoes from yesterday's dinner are not a good candidate because they usually contain butter and milk.
 Those additions will change the consistency of the dough and you will have to make other adjustments like, possibly, adding more flour which can toughen the end product.

-- 1 cup potatoes (peeled, freshly cooked; about 1 large potato)
+1 cup freshly cooked potatoes, peeled, from about 1 large potato

-- 2 cups all-purpose flour (plus flour for dusting the work surface)
+2 cups all-purpose flour, plus more for dusting the work surface

-- If dough is dry, add more water, 1 tablespoon at a time, until moist.
-If dough is sticky, add more flour, 1 tablespoon at a time, until it's smooth.
+If the dough is dry, add more water, 1 tablespoon at a time, until moist.
+If the dough is sticky, add more flour, 1 tablespoon at a time, until it's smooth.

-- On a floured surface, knead dough 3 or 4 minutes or until elastic.
-Cover dough with plastic wrap and refrigerate at least 30 minutes.
+On a floured surface, knead dough 3 or 4 minutes or until elastic.
+Cover the dough with plastic wrap and refrigerate at least 30 minutes.

 Potatoes Used in Every Course in Eastern Europe

 People say potatoes were the rise and fall of Ireland, but spuds figure prominently in Central and Eastern Europe as well.

 Potatoes (known variously as kartofle, ziemniaki depending on which region you live in) were virtually unknown and sometimes considered poisonous, in Poland until quite a bit after Columbus brought them back from the Americas.